marvinlenk/condor_ql/README.md

 Tada!
 Now it should work.
 Please note, that the command can be slow, just as `condor_q` and especially `condor_history` is.

+P.S.
+This script is not officially supported by the Uni Bonn IT team.
+You are free to use it, but please don't contact them for support.